MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

 ### Publishing

-You'll use the new unified Windows Dev Center dashboard to publish and manage your game packages.
+You'll use [Partner Center](https://partner.microsoft.com/dashboard) to publish and manage your game packages.

 <table>
     <colgroup>